U.S. SECURITIES AND EXCHANGE COMMISSION

 KEVIN JAMES QUINN ENJOINED FROM VIOLATING SEC ORDERS AND ORDERED TO PAY $184,200

-The Securities and Exchange Commission announced that on October 25, 2005, Kevin James Quinn was permanently enjoined from violating Commission orders and ordered to pay $184,200 pursuant to a final judgment entered by the United States District Court for the District of Columbia.
+The Securities and Exchange Commission announced that on October 25, 2005, Kevin James Quinn, age 62, of Santa Monica, California, was permanently enjoined from violating Commission orders and ordered to pay $184,200 pursuant to a final judgment entered by the United States District Court for the District of Columbia.
 Quinn consented to entry of the judgment, which was signed by Judge James Robertson.

 The judgment permanently enjoins Quinn from violating previous Commission orders permanently suspending him from appearing or practicing before the Commission and barring him from participating in an offering of penny stock.
 The judgment also permanently enjoins Quinn from violating Section 15(b)(6)(B)(i) of the Securities Exchange Act of 1934, which makes it unlawful for any person to participate in an offering of penny stock in contravention of a Commission order.
 The judgment requires Quinn to pay disgorgement of $90,250, prejudgment interest of $3,700, and a civil penalty of $90,250.